ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 > **Note**: You need to have VS Code installed to try this.
 You can download it from [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download).

 Open your service in VS Code.
 You can use the following command to do this on Linux or OSX.

+> **Tip**: To get the `code` command to work, you need to find the `Shell Command: Install 'code' command in PATH` command in the VSCode Command Palette.

 ```bash
 $ code /<folder_path>/hello_service.bal